Stakeholder Mapping: Methods, Benefits & Examples

 It’s ok to use a number of different stakeholder mapping and analysis methods.
 It might even make sense for you to use more than one model in order to look at your stakeholders through different lenses and deepen your understanding.

 Ideally, stakeholder mapping should add value to and influence the entire engagement process — and not just be something that’s done at the start of the project or work and then set aside.
-Bring your stakeholder maps into discussions, planning, and reporting.
-Use them to develop strategies and track your progress.
+Especially since you are likely to get more accurate and detailed insights from stakeholders after the project begins.

-3. Update Stakeholder Maps Regularly
+3. Reference Stakeholder Mapping Values Regularly

 Stakeholder Mapping Features Inside Simply Stakeholders